| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 llama-cpp-python (Linux only) for CPU/GPU inference

-is selected, but can also be run independently to update GPU-specific modules.
+is selected, but can also be run independently to add GPU-related packages.

 This function requires NVIDIA GPU and drivers to be properly installed.